The Connection Machine

 30th anniversaries of the Connection Machines CM-1/CM-2:CM-1 (1986-2016) - CM-2 (1987-2017) - Gordon Bell Prize for CM-2 (1989-2019)

-The Connection Machine was the first commercial computer designed expressly to work on "artificial intelligence" problems simulating intelligence and life.
+The Connection Machine was the first commercial computer designed expressly for problems of Artificial Intelligence (AI).
 A massively parallel supercomputer with 65,536 processors, it was the brainchild of Danny Hillis, conceived in the early 1980s while he was a doctoral student with Marvin Minsky at the MIT Artificial Intelligence Lab, and built by his start-up Thinking Machines Corporation.

 1986: First commercial supercomputer modelled after the human brain